lmfit/lmfit-py/_sources/confidence.rst.txt

  F(P_{fix},N-P) = \left(\frac{\chi^2_f}{\chi^2_{0}}-1\right)\frac{N-P}{P_{fix}}

-N is the number of data-points, P the number of parameter of the null model.
+`N` is the number of data points, `P` the number of parameters of the null model.
 :math:`P_{fix}` is the number of fixed parameters (or to be more clear, the difference of number of parameters between our null model and the alternate model).